Indie Authors Helping Indie Authors

 It’s hard to do anything without the right advice and help.
 Being an indie or self-published author is no different.
 Sure, you can search online, but ultimately, some of the best advice you’ll ever get is from other authors who have already been there and done that.

-When I first started out down the long path of being a self-published author, I didn’t know about groups like Goodreads, forums, or anything else.
+When I first started down the long path of being a self-published author, I didn’t know about groups like Goodreads, forums, or anything else.
 So, I did what I did, and then I looked online to try and see if I was doing something wrong or could be doing it better.
 It wasn’t until I started joining groups on Goodreads and speaking to other authors that I realized that there was an entirely different world out there.

 An entire community of indie and self-published authors that, in most cases, are more than happy to help.

 Sure, some advice I got along the way wasn’t great, but some have been absolute pearls of wisdom!
-Seriously, fantastic advice and help from other authors that you just can’t find by searching blogs and articles online.
+Seriously, fantastic advice and help from other authors that you can’t find by searching blogs and articles online.

 While it’s great to try and ‘go it alone’ and get everything done for free, sometimes a small investment in professional formatting, cover design, or editing could make or break your book.
 There’s no rule anywhere that says self-published authors can’t invest in their work.